yonkahlon/Zenject/README.md

 This project is open source.
 You can find the official repository [here](https://github.com/modesttree/Zenject).

 For general troubleshooting / support, please use the google group which you can find [here](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
 Finally, you can also email me directly at svermeulen@modesttree.com

+__Quick Start__:  If you are already familiar with dependency injection and are more interested in the syntax than anything else, you might want to start by looking over the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page, which shows a bunch of typical example cases of usage.

 ## <a id="features"></a>Features